rakutenanalytics/ios-rakutenanalytics/README.md

 @warning Your app must first request permission to use location services for a valid reason, as shown in Apple's [CoreLocation documentation](https://developer.apple.com/documentation/corelocation?language=objc). **Monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**
 @warning See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.

 Location tracking is enabled by default.
-If you want to prevent our SDK from tracking the last known location, you can set RAnalyticsManager::shouldTrackLastKnownLocation to `NO`:
+If you want to prevent our SDK from tracking the last known location, you can set RAnalyticsManager::shouldTrackLastKnownLocation to `false`:

 @code{.swift}
     AnalyticsManager.shared().shouldTrackLastKnownLocation = false
 @endcode

 @subsection analytics-configure-idfa IDFA tracking
-The SDK automatically tracks the [advertising identifier (IDFA)][idfa] by default but you can still disable it by setting RAnalyticsManager::shouldTrackAdvertisingIdentifier to `NO`:
+The SDK automatically tracks the [advertising identifier (IDFA)][idfa] by default but you can still disable it by setting RAnalyticsManager::shouldTrackAdvertisingIdentifier to `false`:

 @code{.swift}
     AnalyticsManager.shared().shouldTrackAdvertisingIdentifier = false
 @endcode

+#### IDFA tracking on iOS 14.x and above
+@attention If the available IDFA value is valid (non-zero'd) the RAnalytics SDK will use it.
+This change was implemented in response to Apple's [announcement](https://developer.apple.com/news/?id=hx9s63c5) that they have delayed the below requirement to obtain permission for user tracking until early 2021.

+If the app is built with the iOS 14 SDK and embeds the [AppTrackingTransparency framework](https://developer.apple.com/documentation/apptrackingtransparency), the Analytics SDK uses IDFA on iOS 14.x and greater only when the user has authorized tracking.
+Your app can display the IDFA tracking authorization popup by adding a `NSUserTrackingUsageDescription` key in your Info.plist and calling the [requestTrackingAuthorization function](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorization).

+@code{.swift}
+ATTrackingManager.requestTrackingAuthorization { status in
+    switch status {
+    case .authorized:
+        // Now that tracking is authorized we can get the IDFA let idfa = ASIdentifierManager.shared().advertisingIdentifier

+    default: () // IDFA is not authorized
+    }
+}
+@endcode

+@subsection analytics-configure-pageview Configure page view tracking By default the SDK automatically tracks page views/visits (`pv` etype in RAT).
+The automatic tracking can be disabled by setting RAnalyticsManager::shouldTrackPageView to `false`.
+This property is now deprecated and we recommend to use the below feature @ref analytics-configure-automatic-tracking instead.

+@subsection analytics-configure-automatic-tracking Configure automatic tracking
 ##### Automatics Events Tracking Configuration

 ###### Build time configuration
-Create and add to your Xcode project this file: RAnalyticsConfiguration.plist Open the file and add the following events if you want to disable all the automatic events tracked by RAnalytics:
+* Create and add this file to your Xcode project: `RAnalyticsConfiguration.plist`
+* Open the file and add the events you do not want to track to a `RATDisabledEventsList` string array.
+For example, to disable all the automatic events:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">